 The heavy-duty equipment comes at a cost.
-Unless you are willing to invest a handsome budget in safety and protection, it is better not to take this road at all.
+Unless you are willing to invest a handsome budget in safety and protection, it is better not to take this road.
 Otherwise, you may encounter some serious dangers.

-Battery disconnect switches are therefore critical to the cause.
-By installing one such device, you can prevent numerous ‘accidents’ such as heavy surge currents, leakages, accidental motor starts, etc.
+Battery disconnect switches are, therefore, critical to the cause.
+Installing one such device can prevent accidents such as heavy surge currents, leakages, accidental motor starts, etc.

-So, this article is all about these switches and how you can install them to make your boat more secure.
+This article is about these switches and how you can install them to make your boat more secure.

 Battery Disconnect Switches